brillout/goldpage/docs/readme.template.md

   ~~~shell
   $ goldpage build
   ~~~
-  Goldpage's builder is built on top of Webpack.
+  The Goldpage builder is built on top of Webpack.
 - Goldpage serves your pages.
   <br>
   The Goldpage middleware serves your pages: